-Are you having conflict in your relationship?
 Even the happiest couples argue every now and again, but it is an unpleasant experience.
+Here are a few quotes to resolve conflict in relationships.

 Research shows that the most common problems faced by couples today often revolve around money, jealousy, children, and sex.
 There are good reasons why any of these factors could lead to an unhappy marriage or even a divorce.